-A ransomware attack hit computers the world over on Tuesday, getting rid of servers at Russia’s biggest oil enterprise, disrupting operations at Ukrainian banks, and shutting down computers at multinational delivery and advertising and marketing corporations.
+On Tuesday, a ransomware attack hit computers worldwide, getting rid of servers at Russia’s biggest oil enterprise, disrupting operations at Ukrainian banks, and shutting down computers at multinational delivery, advertising, and marketing corporations.

 “DON’T WASTE YOUR TIME”